howdy-michaelkurt/comic-cleaner/README.md

 1. Follow instructions on how to downlaod and install `Python` and `pymupdf`
 2. Download the repo and unzip (or clone it from Github)
 3. Ensure the terminal is pointed to the code - if on mac: Open Terminal > `cd` into the project folder
-4. Run the script! `python clean.py Ryker-2-comic.pdf`
+4. Run the script! `python3 clean.py Ryker-2-comic.pdf`
 5. A new file will be created in that folder called `Ryker-2-comic-clean.txt`
 6. Check out the file!